mr-fidal/torspy/README.md

 <img src="https://img.myindianhub.com/other/spyder.jpg">

-<b>torspy</b> is a robust Python package fortified with powerful algorithms, designed for seamless exploration of .onion sites via the Tor network.
-Its arsenal includes adept scraping of HTML from .onion URLs, precise text localization within the acquired content, and proficient storage of findings.
-Moreover, torspy boasts formidable subdomain scanning capabilities, enabling thorough reconnaissance across diverse subdomains.
-Additionally, it excels at detecting hidden directories, further enhancing its efficacy in navigating and extracting valuable information from the depths of the dark web.
-Torspy also features advanced content analysis, comprehensive link extraction, detailed service information retrieval, and efficient content downloading, making it an indispensable tool for deep web exploration and analysis.
+<b>torspy</b> is a robust Python package fortified with powerful algorithms, designed for seamless exploration of websites, including both normal and .onion sites via the Tor network.
+Its arsenal includes adept scraping of HTML from URLs, precise text localization within the acquired content, and proficient storage of findings.
+Moreover, <b>torspy</b> boasts formidable subdomain scanning capabilities, enabling thorough reconnaissance across diverse subdomains.
+Additionally, it excels at detecting hidden directories, further enhancing its efficacy in navigating and extracting valuable information from the web. <b>torspy</b> also features advanced content analysis, comprehensive link extraction, detailed service information retrieval, and efficient content downloading, making it an indispensable tool for web exploration and analysis.

 ### Index